Everything should be made as simple as possible, but not simpler. - Albert Einstein

 Identify items so they can help you navigate

-The bottom band
+The bottom array

-And further down there is a coloured band - a coloured "ribbon".
+And further down still there is a coloured band - a coloured "ribbon".
 It contains buttons for 'Up' (to the top of the page) and 'Next' page.
 The 'Set' and 'Section' for the page is there too.

 Sometimes there are quotation markers too, if they are from a source that appears often, or if what is quoted, is of a certain type.
 The markers are icons, that is, small images, A Buddhist quotation may serve as an example: